Micahnd/Profit-Drivers-and-Trends-in-the-US-and-UK-Film-Industry-2010-2023/README.md

 - Runtime significantly impacts both expenses and viewer ratings, requiring a delicate balance.
 - Surprisingly, popularity has little to no significant impact on Profit.

 Building on the correlation insights from Fig. 1, I delved deeper into the relationship between budget and profit.
-Fig. 2 presents a detailed analysis of how budget impacts profit, highlighting trends and patterns in movie production by production companies.
+Fig. 2 and 3 present detailed analysis of how budget impacts profit, highlighting trends and patterns in movie production by production companies.

 <img width="608" alt="2024-09-13 (11)" src="https://github.com/user-attachments/assets/e85beec1-3c9d-4aa3-9b8c-0aea07b1d52d">